CADOJRP/FiveM-AdministrationPanel/README.md

 ### Recommended Hosting
-* https://ELHostingServices.com offers cheap web hosting that meets all of our requirements.
-(This is the hosting that we use while developing)
+* https://ELHostingServices.com offers $1.50 one-time payment web hosting that meets all of our requirements.
+(This is the hosting that we use while developing).
+From my personal experience working at ELHS for over a year I can personally say that they do not throttle or give priority to monthly hosting verses one-time; however they do limit you on certain resources such as MySQL databases, bandwidth, and storage.

 ### Media